voddan/DreamyClouds/README.md

 - [ ] 1.2: Independently animated pictograms
 - [ ] 1.3: Transparency shift on turning sounds on/off
 - [ ] 1.4: Combined animations that take into account combinations of sound

+## Known Issues

+- [ ] Volume sliders do not react on volume changes
+- [ ] Volume sliders are reset on an orientation change
+- [ ] Sounds stop playing on an orientation change